-There has been a net increase in total policyholder numbers year on year of 9.7%.
-There has been a reduction in voluntary policies, which have a higher premium, but an increase in the lower premium corporate customers, resulting in a 7.0% increase in gross premiums year on year.
+There has been a net increase in total policyholder numbers year on year of 6.1%.
+In addition, prices on the voluntary products were increased during the year in response to the increased claiming experience observed.
+Overall, this resulted in a 7.2% increase in gross premiums year on year.